 Not all debts are bad, a good example is mortgage loans.
 If the rate of returns on your savings are higher than the interest you are paying, it may not exactly be a bad thing.
 In financial terms, this is also known as an opportunity cost.
 If you are generating 4-5% annualized returns in a financial instrument, but paying 2% on a mortgage loan, the net effect is a 2-3% financial gain.

 In a way, the bank is loaning you money to potentially seek a higher rate of financial returns.

 Having said that, credit cards, personal loans, education loans and renovation loans should ideally be cleared as soon as possible.
-Why so?
 You are unlikely to generate a stable rate of financial returns higher than the interest incurred on the above-mentioned loans.